seanome/seanome.org/content/team.md

 type: landing
 ---

-Seanome is led by luminary
+Seanome is led by luminary builders, scientists, and engineers actively creating the abundant future.

 ## Leadership